The five spokes of the fitness wheel

 Angela offered us more than encouraging words.
 She gave us a framework for how to evaluate our health holistically.

-She sees health as five spokes in a wheel.
+She sees health as five spokes in a wheel, a holistic model for a balanced life.
 “If one spoke is off, you can tell which ones are going well and the others that aren’t.
 It’s finding this balance where they all start to kind of connect to each other.”

 The first spoke in the wheel is movement.
 Do you move your body day in and day out?
 If so, how much?
 And do you have specific goals and systems that hold you accountable?